jorgecostadept/kontent-custom-element-summernote-poc/README.md

-# Summernote Rich Text Editor Custom Element for Kentico Kontent
+# Summernote Rich Text Editor
 This is a [custom element](https://docs.kontent.ai/tutorials/develop-apps/integrate/integrating-your-own-content-editing-features) for [Kentico Kontent](https://kontent.ai) that allows users to use the [Summernote rich text editor](https://summernote.org/).

 ![Screenshot of custom element](SummernoteRichTextEditor.gif)